NOAA Head: 'No One's Job Is Under Threat' Over Trump's Disputed Tweets About Alabama

 On Monday, the controversy flared again on news that NOAA's acting chief scientist, Craig McLean, is investigating why the agency's leadership endorsed Trump's incorrect tweet about the danger for Alabama, despite the pushback from the Birmingham-based meteorologists.

 That same day, The New York Times reported that NOAA took the action after Commerce Secretary Wilbur Ross allegedly threatened to fire top employees at the agency, which is part of the Commerce Department, if they didn't back the president.
-A Commerce Department spokesman denied those allegations, in an email to NPR.
+A Commerce Department spokesman denied those allegations in an email to NPR.

 In his remarks Tuesday, Jacobs sought to ease concerns that climate data and weather forecasts are at risk of being politicized under the Trump administration.